LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-already-forgot-about-you.md

 cuz you're using me as a pillow,

-and even if sounds gay,
+and even if it sounds gay

 to my ultra idiotic friends,